 The final report is also issued to Operations Safety along with the findings which are disseminated to affected departments and to TxDOT SSO.
-If findings are a product of the safety review, then a CAPs will be generated to mitigate these findings.
-Findings and potential mitigations are submitted to TxDOT SSOA Program Manager for mitigation approval.
-Once approval or modification to CAP occurs, the mitigation starts.
+If findings are a product of the safety review, then CAPs will be generated to mitigate these findings.
 Findings are tracked monthly via the CAP log until they can be verified as being fully implemented and effective.
 Evidence of completion of CAPs being closed is collected as a record and reported to the TxDOT SSO program.
 Recommendations are listed into the Hazard Identification Log at the discretion of the agency.